 For instructions, see Enable Host Encryption Mode Explicitly.

 After Host encryption mode is enabled, it cannot be disabled easily.
-See Disable Host Encryption Mode.
+See Disable Host Encryption Mode Using the API.

 Automatic changes occur when encryption operations attempt to enable host encryption mode.
 For example, assume that you add an encrypted virtual machine to a standalone host.
 Host encryption mode is not enabled.
 If you have the required privileges on the host, encryption mode changes to enabled automatically.